The Wave Tours

 - If you already have permits, you'll set to go.
 If not, refer to the permits section below.
 If you're not successful at the walk-in lottery, we'll go to another destination like White Pocket.

 - Permits are required to access the Wave and must be obtained via lottery.
+All clients must procure their own permits.
+Click Here to learn more about permits.
 As commercial guides, we have our own permits for Coyote Buttes North.
-However, all clients must procure their own permits.
-Click Here to learn more about permits.
+Your instructor will not count against the quota on your personal permit.